christoff-buerger/racr/racr/documentation/ast-annotations.md

 (ast-annotation n a)
 ```

 Given an AST node `n` and an annotation name `a`, return the value of the respective annotation of `n` (i.e., the value of the annotation with name `a` that is associated with node `n`).
 If the annotation is not present at `n`, a special undefined annotation entity is returned.
-To check if the annotation was defined, the `undefined-annotation?` function can be used.
+To check if the annotation was defined, the `undefined-annotation?` function can be applied on the returned value.
 An exception is thrown, if any attributes of the AST `n` is part of are in evaluation.

 ### `undefined-annotation?`